proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 Rust in 2020.

 Well, I need to correct myself: Only the server side is written in Rust.
-The product also includes a GUI, which is browser based and written in Javascript.
+The product also includes a GUI, which is browser based and written in JavaScript.

-But everyone here is exited about the Rust language, so we asked ourselves if it's possible to write GUIs in Rust.
+But everyone here is excited about the Rust language, so we asked ourselves if it's possible to write GUIs in Rust.
 It would give us the following advantages:

 - Reduce the number of programming languages used inside the company (long term